 - Everything's Better with Spinning: Insaniac rapidly spins in a Taz-esque style, which turns lethal when he uses his Epic Flail.

 - Evil Plan: The Commando Elite are programed with one goal in mind: Destroy the Gorgonites.
 Though the start of the conflict is Mars' plan to program them as such for greater profits.

 - In-universe example.
 Originally, the Commando Elite and the Gorgonites were going to be completely separate, with the Gorgonites going for a more "educational" view, as they only want to explore the world, learn more about it, and socialize.
 The Commando Elite, meanwhile, were somewhat generic, G.I.
 Joe-esque characters.
-The director decided that the concepts weren't interesting, and decided to put the toylines together.
+The director decided that the concepts on their own weren't interesting, and decided to put the toylines together.

 - Explain, Explain...
 Oh, Crap!: Irwin and Larry are discussing Alan's call about the rampaging toys:Irwin: What if this kid's telling the truth?
 We can't have toys out on the market that may be dangerous.